mabiesen/project_euler_challenges/challenge15_vba.md

 ' MODULE PURPOSE: Find number of lattice paths in 20x20 grid

 ' This sub runs the function below.
-Only one function created for this project Sub letsrun()
+Only one function created for this project ' First argument provided to function is number of rows, second is number of columns in grid Sub letsrun()
 Number = find_lattice(20, 20)
 Debug.Print (Number)